scott-weeden/websharpstudios.github.io/en-US/project/pfaeditchangelog.md

         its name to cleanup).

 -   18-June-2001
-    -   Oops.
-FontForge looked in the current directory, not the executable's directory for the ui files.
+    -   Oops. websharpstudios looked in the current directory, not the executable's directory for the ui files.
 Should be looking in the executable's dir.
     -   Oops.
 The "font has changed" dialog caused a crash.